openstack-archive/tripleo-incubator/README.rst

 So this gives us three clouds:

-1. A KVM hosted single-node bare-metal cloud that owns a small set of machines we deploy the undercloud onto.
+1. A KVM hosted single-node baremetal cloud that owns a small set of machines we deploy the undercloud onto.
 This is the 'seed cloud'.
-2. A baremetal hosted single-node bare-metal cloud that owns the rest of the datacentre and we deploy the overcloud onto.
+2. A baremetal hosted single-node baremetal cloud that owns the rest of the datacentre and we deploy the overcloud onto.
 The is the 'under cloud'.
 3. A baremetal hosted many-node KVM cloud which is deployed on the undercloud.
    This is the user facing cloud - the 'over cloud'.